sumhungyee/Latex-BOI/README.md

 Define `.env` with `TELEBOT_TOKEN` as an environment variable key with the value being your telegram bot token.
 Uncomment `RUN cp .env ./` in `Dockerfile` and run with `docker build -t <name> .`

 ### Minimal Installation Guide
-To install this on a cloud instance, follow these instructions for Debian-based distributions.
+To install this on a cloud instance (such as AWS EC2) without docker, follow these instructions for Debian-based distributions.
 ```
 sudo apt update -y
 sudo apt install git python3 -y